 Have you checked the developer’s background?
 Have their past developments run to schedule?
 Working with a good developer is very important as this will determine the quality of the property as well as whether it will be built on time.
 You should also check for progress and be contacted regularly of any delays that might have occurred.

-What happens if the development runs over the sunset date?
 If the developer has not completed the property by the sunset date deadline as determined by the sunset clause, then the buyer has two options.

 1) Terminate the contract